Skip to Content

 Stack Perm

 A stack perm is an option that gives a very natural-looking look.
 It keeps the roots of your hair a little straighter, and the tips of your hair will be more curled.
-This perm is for people who do not already have their hair layers cut in their hair.
+Rods are placed mainly on the mid-shaft and ends, so the roots stay straighter and the lengths get movement that looks like layers.
+This perm is for people who do not already have layers cut into their hair.
 That is because the perm will create a layered look without cutting your hair.

 This perm for long hair appears to be much more natural because people with naturally curly hair do not have curls that go all the way down to the roots.
 On the contrary, most curls naturally begin halfway down the strands of hair.

-By using an assortment of different perm rods sizes, they will look more natural.
-You can expect this look to last up to 5 months with very little maintenance other than regular deep conditioning treatments.
+By using an assortment of different perm rod sizes, they will look more natural.
+You can expect this look to last up to 5 months with regular deep conditioning treatments.

 #8.
 Straight Perm